rinajames/rinajames.github.io/portfolio.md

 In this UX bootcamp project, my team examined a 14% decline in subscription memberships for an online makeup retailer to determine whether churn was driven by internal or external factors.
 We designed a survey of 3000 current and 1350 previous customers to determine that the primary issue was low perceived value, with 30% of customers saying the service was too expensive for the perks offered.
 We then designed a slide deck summarizing survey results for the executive team, and proposed an A/B test evaluating whether the introduction of different membership tiers would impact retention rates for current customers and support business growth in the face of declining subscription memberships.
 - [[C-Suite Presentation]](/documents/blend_beauty.pdf)

+**Paws Out Website Conversion**

+In this UX bootcamp project, my team was tasked with improving website conversions for Paws Out, an online pet retailer.
+We noticed that cart abandonment rates were 6% higher than everage, especially on mobile.
+To understand why, we conducted focus groups with 50 users and developed 3 user personas.
+Focusing on one persona, we created a storyboard for the executive team to visualize where trust breaks down in the current checkout flow.
+Each storyboard frame was paired with relection questions and potential solutions for stakeholders to see where improvements could have a real impact.

 **Strauf's Cafe Expansion**

 For this UX bootcamp project, my team’s goal was to identify the viability of expanding operating hours and offerings at a campus coffee shop near Ohio State University.
 We acquired data from OSU demographic reports, competitor reviews, and employee/customer surveys to determine market demand, and identified that 74% of potential customers were interested in late-night spaces offering coffee and alcohol.